MrMatier/MrMatier/README.md

 ## I'm currently working on projects related to my university courses:

 - **Algorithm Design and Analysis**: Developing efficient algorithms to solve complex problems.
-- **Machine Vision in Python**: Creating programs using Pandas, Scikit-image, Matplotlib, and other tools to process and analyze visual data.
 - **Data Structures**: Implementing and testing different data structures and operations on them.

 ## Experience:

+As a student at Wroclaw University of Science and Technology, I have already engaged in a variety of courses and pursued personal interests that have enhanced my expertise in several key areas of computer science:

 - **Data Structures Implementation**: Creating and optimizing various data structures to improve program efficiency.
+This includes hands-on experience in implementing trees, graphs, and hash tables as part of my coursework and independent projects.

 - **Algorithm Efficiency Analysis**: Analyzing and enhancing the performance of algorithms in different scenarios.
-- **Machine Vision Applications**: Operations on the image, any kind of rotation, denoising, mosaicking, demosaicking or scaling up.
+My studies have included detailed work on sorting and searching algorithms, complexity analysis, and algorithm optimization for better efficiency.

+- **Machine Vision Applications**: Extensive operations on images for various machine vision applications, including rotation, denoising, mosaicking, demosaicking, and scaling.
+These projects not only honed my programming skills but also deepened my understanding of how theoretical concepts apply in practical scenarios.

+These experiences stem from both my academic curriculum and my drive to explore areas of interest within the field of computer science, demonstrating a well-rounded skill set and a proactive approach to learning.

 ## Projects and Repositories: